unwiredben/RantDocs/content/queries.md

 ----

 ## Queries
 Queries are used for fetching items from dictionaries.
-The most basic form of a query includes the name of the dictionary specified in the dictionary header:
+The most basic form of a query includes the name of the dictionary table specified in the table header:
 ```rant
 <noun> <adj> <verb> <activity>
 ```